 Here is something that may or may not make sense to you when building your bridal team.
 I believe in taking care of my team over of my clients.

 If you take care of your team first, they will automatically take care of your clients.
-In 8 years, it has proven true time and time again.
+In the 10 years I've had a team, it has proven true time and time again.

 Experience & Pricing